 - In the next dialog box, pick a file to save your SSH config.
 I am on a Mac, so I selected my local ssh config which is

 - A prompt will show on the bottom right saying that the host has been added.
 In this prompt, click on the “Connect” button.

 - A new Visual Studio Code window will open, and it will connect you to the EC2 instance.
-Because we are using password based auth, for now, you will have to keep typing this in as you cannot remember it.
+Since we are using password based auth, it will ask you for the password every time.

-Now that you are connect to the Cloud 9 environment via Visual Studio Code, I am going to show you two small examples.
+Now that you are connected to the Cloud 9 environment via Visual Studio Code, I am going to show you two small examples.

 First, let’s edit the